kenba/via-httplib/docs/CLIENT.md

     ...
     }

-    /// register disconnected_handler with the http_server
+    /// register disconnected_handler with the http_client
     http_client->disconnected_event(disconnected_handler);

 ## Connecting to a Server ##